agalaframework/agala_telegram/README.md

 # AgalaTelegram
-Full featured framework for writing telegram bots in Elixir.
+Full-featured framework for writing telegram bots in Elixir.

 # Example application
 Link to [repository](https://github.com/CarefreeSlacker/sandbox) simple CLI application for receiving and sending messages to telegram bot